CAST of main Characters in order of appearance:

-Blue Lake is true to its name beneath a cloudless sky and stroked by a warm breeze.
-On its southern shore cluster mud brick houses with terracotta roofs arranged in no particular way and divided by little alleyways, patches of vegetables, bamboo groves and market stalls.
+The waters of Blue Lake are true to the name beneath a cloudless sky and stroked by a warm breeze.
+On the southern shore cluster the mud brick houses of Blue Lake City with their terracotta roofs arranged in no particular way and divided by little alleyways, patches of vegetables, bamboo groves and market stalls.
 The air is thick with the smell of wood smoke and grilling fish.
 Dogs bark and small children run screaming with delight towards a man in a red hat about to juggle clubs.

 Dragonfly and Sniffer wander among the market stalls by the lake shore.
 They have delivered the horse safely to the Butcher King after three days bouncing about on its uncomfortable back.
 It has taken them almost as long to recover.
 “I don’t think I’ll ever be able to walk properly again,” says Sniffer exaggerating a limp.

 The boys giggle nervously about how different this town is from their village and marvel at how hot it is away from sea breezes.
 They seek shade among the awnings stretched across the colourful stalls of fruit, vegetable and bright fabrics.
 They eat greedily on lotus seed buns and sweet rice cakes which they buy with money Uncle’s cousin has given them.

 At last they come upon the giant mango tree where Old Tea Leaf is said to live and they see him sitting on a low stool in front of his hut, toothless and wrinkled, cackling like an old hen.